pruthvi7384/News-Web-HTML/README.md

 ## [Demo](https://news-web-template-html.netlify.app/)
 --------

-I  have designed the school website front end design using html, css, bootstrap
+I  have designed the News Website front end design using html, css
 ## Technology Used

 #### 1. `HTML`